QC Officer

 • Examples of acidic substances are lemon juice (pH 2), vinegar (pH 3), and stomach acid (pH 1-2).

-Q11.
-What is dissolution acceptance criteria.
+Q. What is the dissolution acceptance criteria?

 Ans.